seznam/richtext-processor/README.md

-  and `>`, while the RFC states that a command name must be up to 40 characters, all of which must be 'in US-ASCII, restricted to the alphanumeric and hyphen ("-") characters' (these constraints can be enforced by providing a custom command hook if desired).
+  and `>`, while the RFC states that a command name must be up to 40 characters, all of which must be 'in US-ASCII, restricted to the alphanumeric and hyphen ("-") characters' (these constraints can be enforced by providing a custom command interpreter if desired).
 - Command names can be processed in a case-sensitive way if desired.
 The default behavior is to treat command names as case-insensitive, so that the implementation is compliant with the standard.
 The standard command names are